What is a position paper?

 Statistics to back up your country’s position on the issue;

-Actions taken by your government with regard to the issue;
+Actions taken by your government with regards to the issue;

 Conventions and resolutions that your country has signed or ratified;